slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 It's also not important to validate that tag and attribute, names and context are valid.
 Users want to see results in browser for visual feedback -- not wait for perfect markup.

+[nj] Some comments:

-[nj] In general I think this is right, but I think we have to do some work in order to anticipate how browsers will auto-insert end tags, because we need to know how the structure is mapped in order to properly manipulate the DOM on future edits.
+* In general I think this is right, but I think we have to do some work in order to anticipate how browsers will auto-insert end tags, because we want to accurately reflect the structure the browser would have created if it were to simply load the given HTML.

+* Given that, though, it sounds like our starting proposal is that we'll consider the HTML to be well-formed as long as there are no unclosed start or end tags (i.e. as long as the user is in the middle of typing `<tag attr...`, we'll consider it ill-formed, but as soon as they type the `>`, we'll make our best guess as to where the tag closure should be, and manipulate the DOM accordingly).
+It seems like that's a simple enough heuristic that we could start with it and see how it goes.